How to Learn German Colors the Creative Way: 20 Vibrant (and Bizarre) German Sayings with Colors

 18. Du wirst dein blaues Wunder erleben

-Meaning: You’ll get a bad surprise
+Meaning: You’ll get a nasty surprise

-Literal Translation: You’ll experience your blue wonder.
+Literal Translation: You’ll experience your blue wonder

 Although experiencing a blue wonder sounds like a fun thing to happen on any given day, apparently it isn’t.
 At least now you can recognize when a German is threatening you via idiom.